China's exports shrink most in 2 years, raising risks for global economy

 That compared with about $275.81 billion in 2017.

-China’s large trade surplus with the United States has long been a sore point with Washington, which has demanded Beijing should take steps to reduce it.
+China’s large trade surplus with the United States has long been a sore point with Washington, which has demaded Beijing should take steps to reduce it.

 Washington imposed import tariffs on hundreds of billions of dollars of Chinese goods last year and has threatened further action if Beijing does not change its practices on issues ranging from industrial subsidies to intellectual property.
 China has retaliated with tariffs of its own.